Resource

 Conditional Rescission of PRE Form

-A conditional rescission allows an owner to receive a PRE on his or her current property and on previously exempted property simultaneously if the previous principal residence (all must apply):
+A conditional rescission allows an owner to receive a PRE on their current property and on previously exempted property simultaneously if the previous principal residence (all must apply) is not occupied, is for sale, is not leased, is not used for any business or commercial purpose.

 Active Duty Principal Residence Exemption